yinmo-public/clear-group/README.md

 ## Warnings
 ```
-Once you login your LINE friends will all blocked.
+Once you login your LINE groups will all gone.
 Use it at your own risks !
 ```